Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-Spend time on yourself each week.
-At a minimum, you should dedicate a couple of hours each week to focusing on personal growth goals outlined – this could include attending classes or discussions within your region of work or actively experimenting with innovative methods at work routinely.
+Spend time on yourself every week.
+At a minimum, you should dedicate a couple of hours a week on the personal growth objectives outlined.
+This might include attending classes, discussion groups surrounding your area of work or actively experimenting with different methods in your work routine.

 Benefits of Creating a Career Development Plan |